jkulak/git-ninja/README.md

 * `$ git branch -a` - will include remote branches (`-r` shows only remote-tracking branches)
 * `$ git branch -v` - gives (like always) more verbose output - here it includes the hashes and commit messages

+Like always, if you want to see, how those branches are stored, have a look inside

+* `.git/refs/heads/` - for local branches
+* `.git/refs/remotes/` - for tracking branches

 The most popular, branch specific uses include

 * `$ git branch <new_branch_name>` - create a branch.
 This command will not switch  to the new branch.
 To create a new branch and switch to it (check it out), use `$ git checkout -b <new_branch_name>`)